yozorajs/yozora/fixtures/README.md

 createTokenizerTesters(['gfm', gfmParser], ['gfm-ex', gfmExParser], ['yozora', yozoraParser]) createMarkupTester('yozora', parser, weaver)
 ```

+The parser name selects the expected syntax profile.
+Tokenizer tests that enable an extension on
+another parser select the profile matching that extension; for example, a GFM parser with the
+delete tokenizer uses the `gfm-ex` expectations.

 `runAnswer()` updates only the selected representation in the selected parser's answer.
 It
 preserves the other fields and parser answers, and does not materialize inherited values into